simonjulianl/tp/docs/team/radiankrisno.md

 * **New Feature**: Implement the `Patient` model
     * What it does: Allows the user to save the details of his patients.
-    * Justification: This feature is one of the core features of GoMedic, allowing the user to store important details of patients within GoMedic.
+    * Justification: This feature is the core feature of GoMedic, allowing the user to store important details of patients within GoMedic.
 These include the name, contact number, age, blood type, gender, height, weight, and medical conditions of the patient.
 With this information, the user is also able to make use of the patient's detail in GoMedic to quickly generate a referral letter to him or her, through the `Referral` command (which is done by my teammate, Simon).
     * Highlights: Along with the `Patient` model, I also add commands that support the usual `CRUD` methods for patients including
       `add`, `edit`, `delete`, and `list`.
+The `Patient` model is also incorporated in the `Appointment` model which represents an appointment of the user with the patient (which is done by my teammate, Seng Leng).
     * Notable PRs: [PR #111](https://github.com/AY2122S1-CS2103T-T15-1/tp/pull/111), [PR #115](https://github.com/AY2122S1-CS2103T-T15-1/tp/pull/115),
       [PR #124](https://github.com/AY2122S1-CS2103T-T15-1/tp/pull/124), [PR #125](https://github.com/AY2122S1-CS2103T-T15-1/tp/pull/125),
       [PR #128](https://github.com/AY2122S1-CS2103T-T15-1/tp/pull/128), [PR #133](https://github.com/AY2122S1-CS2103T-T15-1/tp/pull/133),